-Our training programs not only provide the opportunity for participants to benefit from animal assisted activities that focus on ending cycles of abuse and neglect, these programs save the lives of animals.
+Our training programs not only provide the opportunity for participants to benefit from animal-assisted activities that focus on ending cycles of abuse and neglect, these programs save the lives of animals.
 The animals in our programs are here because they were pulled from euthanasia or they are recipients of our Keep Our Pets services.
 The homeless animals that enter a program may be selected for additional training as a support animal for children and adults with disabilities.

 |Basic Components of Training Programs

-– Use of AAI (Animal Assisted Interventions)
+– Use of AAA (Animal Assisted Activities)

 – Include reading and math components to build literacy skills